Brandon Teena

-Brandon Teena (December 12, 1972 – December 31, 1993) was an American trans man who was raped and later, along with Phillip DeVine and Lisa Lambert, murdered in Humboldt, Nebraska by John Lotter and Tom Nissen.
-His life and death were the subject of the films The Brandon Teena Story and Boys Don't Cry.
+Brandon Teena (December 12, 1972 – December 31, 1993) was an American transgender man who was raped and later, along with Phillip DeVine and Lisa Lambert, murdered in Humboldt, Nebraska, by John Lotter and Tom Nissen.
+His life and death are the subject of the films The Brandon Teena Story and Boys Don't Cry.
 Teena's murder, along with that of Matthew Shepard nearly five years later, led to increased lobbying for hate crime laws in the United States.

 Life

-Teena was born on December 12, 1972, in Lincoln, Nebraska, to JoAnn Brandon.
+Brandon Teena was born on December 12, 1972, in Lincoln, Nebraska, to JoAnn Brandon.
 His father died in a car accident in Lancaster County eight months before he was born, and he was raised by his mother.
-Teena and his older sister Tammy lived with their maternal grandmother in Lincoln, before they were reclaimed by their mother when Teena was three years old and Tammy was six.
+Teena and his older sister Tammy lived with their maternal grandmother in Lincoln, before they were reclaimed by their mother when he was three years old and Tammy was six.
 The family resided in the Pine Acre Mobile Home Park in northeast Lincoln.
 JoAnn received disability checks and worked as a clerk in a women's retail store in Lincoln to support the family.
-As young children, Teena and Tammy were sexually abused by their uncle for several years, and Teena sought counseling for this in 1991.
-JoAnn remarried once from 1975 to 1980.
-Teena's family described him as being a tomboy since early childhood; Teena began identifying as male during adolescence and dated a female student during this period.
+As young children, both siblings were sexually abused by their uncle for several years, and Teena sought counseling for this in 1991.
+JoAnn remarried in 1975, divorcing in 1980.
+Teena's family described him as being a tomboy since early childhood; he began identifying as male during adolescence and dated a female student during this period.
 His mother rejected his male identity and continued referring to him as her daughter.
-On several occasions, Teena claimed to be intersex.
+On several occasions, he claimed to be intersex.

-Teena and his sister attended St. Mary's Elementary School and Pius X High School in Lincoln, where some remembered Teena as being socially awkward.
-During his second year, Teena rejected Christianity after he protested to a priest at Pius X regarding Christian views on abstinence and homosexuality.
+Teena and his sister attended St. Mary's Elementary School and Pius X High School in Lincoln, where some remembered him as being socially awkward.
+During his second year, he rejected Christianity after he protested to a priest at Pius X regarding Christian views on abstinence and homosexuality.
 He also began rebelling at school by violating the school dress-code policy to dress in a more masculine fashion.
 During the first semester of his senior year, a U.S. Army recruiter visited the high school, encouraging students to enlist in the armed forces.
 Teena enlisted in the United States Army shortly after his eighteenth birthday and hoped to serve a tour of duty in Operation Desert Shield.
 However, he failed the written entrance exam by listing his sex as male.

-In December 1990, Teena went to Holiday Skate Park with his friends, binding his breasts, to pass as male.
-In the months nearing his high school graduation, Teena became unusually outgoing and was remembered by classmates as a "class clown."
-Teena also began skipping school and receiving failing grades and was expelled from Pius X High School in June 1991, three days before high school graduation.
+In December 1990, Teena went to Holiday Skate Park with his friends, binding his chest to pass as male.
+In the months nearing his high school graduation, he became unusually outgoing and was remembered by classmates as a "class clown."
+He also began skipping school and receiving failing grades.
+He was expelled from Pius X High School in June 1991, three days before graduation.